 Application for admission to the department consists of the following:

-- Application to the Graduate School submitted on line at https://www.gradsch.wisc.edu/eapp/eapp.pl
+- Submit an application to the Graduate School online at https://www.gradsch.wisc.edu/eapp/eapp.pl .

-- Official transcripts or academic records from each institution
+- Send official transcripts or academic records from each institution

 attended. **International academic records must be in the original